alekfrohlich/albi/docs/git-style.md

 5. build
 6. docs

-issue# is the number given by github to the associated issue.
+and issue# is the number given by github to the associated issue.

-and lastly, objective is a short descriptive name related to the issue's goal.
+lastly, objective should be a short, descriptive name related to the issue's goal.

 an exaple of a possible bug-related branch could be: